-The feedforward gain was found to increase in Old and post-AMI patients after orthostatic stress.
-Since the occurrence of acute myocardial infarction is thought to be responsible of a significant stiffening of the cardiac muscle, and aging is associated with a stiffening of the vascular bed, these alterations might lead to an alteration of the mechanical effects, which allow heart period to drive SAP variability during head-up tilt.
+560 associated with the cardiac run-off, the Windkessel effect and the Frank-Starling law, according to which modifications of the heart period affect the end diastolic volume and then the strength of the systolic contraction [49,50].
+The tilt-induced decrease of the effectiveness of the feedforward mechanism can be associated by the increased orthostatic stress.
+Since the occurrence of acute myocardial infarction is thought to be responsible of a significant stiffening of the cardiac muscle, and aging is associated with a stiffening of the vascular bed, these alterations might lead to an alteration of the mechanical effects which allow heart period to drive SAP variability during headup tilt.
 A role may be also played by the neural autonomic control, with a larger reduction of heart rate variability compared to SAP variability in AMI patients.
 The feedforward gain was found to significantly increase with the postural stress also in Old compared to Young subjects.
 The alteration of the capability of RR to drive SAP variability reported in Old people during tilt suggests that also aging can be responsible for a modification of feedforward mechanisms of mechanical nature that characterize the interactions from the heart period to the systolic arterial pressure.
-These results are in agreement with previous findings reported in [7] that highlighted an unbalanced RRmechanism.
+Such results are in agreement with other findings reported in the literature [7] that highlighted an unbalanced RR-SAP regulation in old subjects with increased feedforward and decreased feedback mechanism.